Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Quantum wiretap channel in a general framework

 where $\mu_s := \min\{4 +\sqrt{v_s}, (4+ \sqrt{\lceil \lambda_s \rceil})e^{\frac{s}{2}} \}$. \end{thm}

-\begin{cor}\Label{c3-6} Assume that a random variable subject to the distribution $Q$ on $\{1, \ldots, L\}$ is available.
-There exists a code $\Phi$ for any integer $M$, and any probability distribution $p$ on $\cX$ such that the code $\Phi$ only uses the distribution $Q$ for mixing the input alphabet and
+\begin{cor}\Label{c3-6} Assume that a random variable $L$ subject to the distribution $P_L$ on $\{1, \ldots, {\sL}\}$ is available.
+Then, for any integer ${\sM}$ and any probability distribution $P_X$ on $\cX$, there exists a code $\Phi$ with an encoder $\Gamma$ such that the code $\Phi$ only uses the distribution $P_L$ for mixing the input alphabet and

 \end{cor}